aggrawal-ankur/gitbook/content/docs/debugging/practical-pdb/t3a.md

    13     .init_array .fini_array .dynamic .got
 ```

-Let's zoom in on the section to segment mapping part.
+Focus on the section to segment mapping part.
   - The four LOAD segments are indexed as 2, 3, 4 and 5.
 Let's check the mappings for these segments.
-  - If you notice, they are present in the exact order as the output of `info files` for the source binary.
+  - Their order matches with the output of `info files`.
-  - If you count there strength, it is 26.
-And the number matches with the output of `info files.`
+  - They are 26 in total and the count matches as well.
-  - ***This proves that only the segments of type LOAD are mapped in the virtual address space.***
+  - ***This proves that only the segments of type "LOAD" are mapped in the virtual address space.***

 ---

-### About mapped sections
+### Mapped sections

 Let's print the section headers table.
 ```bash